-As we gather today, Mercy Regional College acknowledges the Traditional Custodians of this beautiful country we walk upon, live upon, learn upon, the Djargurd Wurrung and Kirrae Whurrung peoples of the Maar nation.
+As we gather today, Mercy Regional College acknowledges the Traditional Custodians of this beautiful country we walk upon, live upon, learn upon, the Djargurd Wurrung and Kirrae Whurrung peoples of the Eastern Maar nation.
 We pay our deepest respects to the Elders past, present and emerging, for they hold the memories, the tradition, the culture and identity of the Indigenous peoples of Australia.

-Mercy Regional College acknowledges that the land on which we educate our young people today at our McAuley Campus in Camperdown and our O’Keeffe Campus in Noorat is the land of the traditional custodians, the Djargurd Wurrung and the Kirrae Whurrung peoples of the Maar Nation.
+Mercy Regional College acknowledges that the land on which we educate our young people today at our McAuley Campus in Camperdown and our O’Keeffe Campus in Noorat is the land of the traditional custodians, the Djargurd Wurrung and the Kirrae Whurrung peoples of the Eastern Maar Nation.

 The Djargurd Wurrung people traditionally owned and cared for the land between Mount Emu Creek and Lake Corangamite and the Kirrae Whurrung people owned and cared for the land between Mount Emu Creek and the Hopkins River up to Mount Hamilton, and the Western Otways from the Gellibrand River to the Hopkins River with a northern boundary at Lake Bolac and Darlington.
 The Djargurd Wurrung and Kirrae Whurrung peoples spoke dialects of the Kuurn Kopan Noot language (Warrnambool language) and had a matrilineal descent system based on the Gabadj (black cockatoo) and Grugidj (white cockatoo) moieties – kin or social groups.

-We express our gratitude in the sharing of this land, our sorrow for the personal, spiritual and cultural costs of that sharing and our hope that as a Mercy community we may walk forward together with the Djargurd Wurrung and Kirrae Whurrung peoples of the Maar nation in harmony and in the spirit of healing.
+We express our gratitude in the sharing of this land, our sorrow for the personal, spiritual and cultural costs of that sharing and our hope that as a Mercy community we may walk forward together with the Djargurd Wurrung and Kirrae Whurrung peoples of the Eastern Maar nation in harmony and in the spirit of healing.